filipmoren/report-dummy/README.md

 # report-dummy
 This is a rough dummy of my regular workflow.
-Some of the scripts are not sourced at all since theres no access to a database etc., but they are left here to show how I usually do things.
+Some of the scripts are not sourced at all since there's no access to a database etc., but they are left here to show how I usually do things.
 Please leave me a comment with any suggestions or questions.